 Dogs are social animals and most enjoy the company of others.
 Just like humans, some dogs have more outgoing personalities, and others are more reserved.
 Whether you just brought home a new puppy and are introducing him to the dog you already have, or you are walking at a park with your dog, a proper introduction is very important.

 Introducing a New Puppy to Your Dog

-You finally picked out your new puppy and are ready to bring it home.
-Everyone is excited for the new addition, but will Fido at home feel the same way?
+You finally picked out your new puppy and are ready to bring them home.
+Everyone is excited about the new addition, but will the dog at home feel the same way?
 Before bringing in the new addition, prepare your home.
 A crate, an exercise pen, and baby gates are all very helpful tools and will make life much easier when you need to quickly separate the dogs.
 Plan on establishing a routine from the very beginning, too.

 It is important to understand that puppies are still developing their communication skills.
 This means that they don’t understand the rules set in place by adult dogs.
 When they first enter their new home, puppies have a lot to learn, both from you and the established dog.
 Puppies immediately start looking for someone to play with and when they can’t find another puppy, the adult dog is the next best thing.
 Your dog may or may not appreciate this!
 Interactions must be carefully supervised to keep both dogs safe and happy.

 When it’s time for the dogs to meet, it should be in a neutral place – not inside the established dog’s home.
 You might take the older dog along when you pick up the puppy, and they can ride home (each in a separate crate) in the car together.
 When everyone is home, take them out, walk them around on leashes in the front yard, and walk inside together.
 An unknown puppy barging in the front door can seem like an invasion to even the friendliest, most mellow dog.
 If taking the older dog along isn’t an option, the dogs should still meet outside of the home and walk in together.